HVbajoria/BriefWise/Readme.md

 ```
 * Enjoy the app!

-## Demo Video Link :movie_camera: :
+## Demo Video Link :movie_camera: : https://youtu.be/HMLu0Ww4my0

 ## Website Link :globe_with_meridians: : https://briefwise.streamlit.app/

 ## Methodology :
 The methodology for the seamless execution of the whole application is given below.
-It describes how the application works behind the application to securely fetch, generate the content.
+It describes how the application works behind the application to securely fetch, and generate the content.

-#### For summarising and analysing sentiment of the document:
+#### For summarising and analyzing the sentiment of the document:
 <p align="center">
 <img src="https://ipfs.io/ipfs/bafybeidt565y6lu6dqhvfm5akbwq6ul3jm532zkge5xebckxphrov7b65m/M1.png" width="520" alt="accessibility text" >
   </p>